 Teaching and subject expertise

 Community of Practice in International Perspective: Reflections on Reigniting Hope in Children.
-Keynote speech at the ‘Early Years Community of Practice Conference’ at Canterbury Christ Church University, UK.
-2015.
+Keynote at the ‘Early Years Community of Practice Conference’ at CCCU, 2015.

 Education, Children and Citizenship.
-Presentation at ‘Connecting Classrooms’ Conference held by the British Council in Nottingham, UK.
-2009
+Presentation at British Council International ‘Connecting Classrooms’ Conference, Nottingham, UK, 2009.

 The Potential of Children’s Museums for Peace as Activist Organisations in the Developing World.
-Presentation at International Network of Museums for Peace Conference 2005 in Bilbao, Spain.
-2005.
+Presentation at International Network of Museums for Peace Conference in Bilbao, Spain, 2005.